voostindie/vincents-productivity-suite-for-alfred/README.md

 ## Performing actions when the focus changes

-Apart from the `areas` section, the configuration also supports an `actions` section, where you can list things that must happen whenever the focus changes.
+Apart from the `areas` section, the main configuration also supports an `actions` section, where you can list things that must happen whenever the focus changes.
 Currently these are available:

 1. Rebuilding the Alfred workflow
 2. Refreshing the name of the area in BitBar / SwiftBar